 AEAD & standalone:

+In this case, it is assumed that if UE supports both NEA and NIA for the same algorithm, the UE shall support the related NCA algorithm.

 The UE 6G Security capabilities include NIA and NEA algorithms, e.g. NIA4, NEA4, NIA5, NEA5.
 Once the UE supports both NIA and NEA for the same algorithm, it means that the UE also supports related NCA.
 For example, if the UE support both NIA4 and NEA4, it implies that UE also supports NCA4.

-Editor’s Note: For case that UE supports both NIA and NEA for the same algorithm, but does not support the related NCA is ffs.

-Editor’s Note: For AEAD & standalone algorithms, whether signaling NCA algorithms as UE security capability is sufficient is ffs.

 The selected AEAD algorithm (e.g. NCA4) is indicated to the UE.

 For both options: